inventionpro/webosu/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Make a report detailing a bug you'd like squashed.
+about: Report a bug or issue
-title: Oh no, something isn't working!!!
+title: [Bug] Something not working
 labels: bug
-assignees: BlaNKtext
+assignees: inventionpro

 ---